Emmotes/ic_spoilers/docs/kingofshadows.md

     "id": 2455,
     "flavour_text": "",
     "description": {
-        "desc": "Increase the effect of Power of the King by $amount% for each Elf, Dwarf, Half-Elf, and/or Human Champion in the formation, stacking multiplicatively."
+        "desc": "Increases the effect of Power of the King by $amount% for each Elf, Dwarf, Half-Elf, and/or Human Champion in the formation, stacking multiplicatively."
     },
     "effect_keys": [
         {